rezacsedu/OncoNetExplainer/README.md

 The following figure shows clinical features contribution in which features are ordered on the y-axis in a descending order according to their MAI~(each dot represents SHAP value for a specific feature):

 <img src="https://github.com/rezacsedu/XAI_Cancer_Pred/blob/master/images/fi.png" width="500" height="600">

+As seen, features pushing the prediction higher(i.e. NACA2, LOC442454, and C19orf6 are most significant features) are shown in red~(i.e. how much the probability for which the target is is increased), those pushing the prediction lower are in blue~(ASTN2 and PCDHGC3 are least significant).

 ### Citation request
 If you use the code of this repository in your research, please consider citing the folowing papers: